 Most people, when they are getting older, naturally find their blood is getting thicker and their risk of getting a blood clot is getting higher.
 This will not happen in earthworms because worms produce lumbrokinase.
-Lumbrokinase is a fibrinolytic enzyme presents in earthworms, and it has been investigated as an experimental antithrombotic agent.
+Lumbrokinase is a fibrinolytic enzyme present in earthworms, and it has been investigated as an experimental antithrombotic agent.
 An antithrombotic agent is a drug that reduces the formation of blood clots (thrombi), and it’s a natural treatment for cardiovascular problems.

 It’s well documented that earthworms including compost worms or red wigglers (Eisenia fetida and Eisenia andrei) have 5 hearts that pump the red blood from the front body (anterior) to the back body (posterior).
-Earthworm protein is unique because has never frozen over in the low temperature around -5 degrees Celsius.
+Earthworm protein is unique because it has never frozen over in the low temperature around -5 degrees Celsius.
 Some organic wastes will create heat, so the worms are safe enough during the peak of the winter in the awesome climate in British Columbia, Canada.

 The evolutionary biology of earthworms is unique because earthworms never get any diseases or sickness due to the antimicrobial protein produced during the process of organic waste management.
 There are two pharmaceutical properties that can be found in earthworm protein.
-First is the pharmaceutical material such as lumbrokinase.
+First is pharmaceutical material such as lumbrokinase.
 Lumbrokinase is a fibrin-dissolving enzyme that prevents hypercoagulation i.e. clotting of human and animal blood.
 Second is fetidin which can be extracted from compost worms protein.
-Fetidin or eiseniapore is an anti-microbial peptide that is not hemolytic and is safe for the vertebrate immune system.
+Fetidin or eiseniapore is an antimicrobial peptide that is not hemolytic and is safe for the vertebrate immune system.